Infinity Stones: Soul Stone

 An object that has the ability to manipulate the soul and essence of a person, control life and death, and contains a pocket dimension called the Soul World.
 At some time in the past, Thanos tasks Gamora to find the Soul Stone, as there is little record of its existence compared to the other Infinity Stones.
 Gamora finds a map leading to where it was hidden: in a shrine on the planet Vormir, but chooses to destroy the map and not tell Thanos.
 She only tells Nebula of it and swears her to secrecy.
+However, they are unaware that Thanos wasn't fooled by their lies.

 The Blip

 Thanos begins his quest to collect all six Stones by decimating Xandar to obtain the Power Stone.
-He then tracks down the Space Stone and intercepts the Asgardian ship on its way to Earth after the destruction of Asgard.
+He then tracks down the Space Stone and intercepts the Asgardian refugee ship the Statesman on its way to Earth after the destruction of Asgard.
 Thanos kills half of the occupants and threatens to kill Thor as well, but Loki gives up the Tesseract to save his brother's life.
 Thanos proceeds to crush the Tesseract to acquire the Space Stone.
 He tells his children to acquire the two Stones on Earth.
 He then uses the Power Stone to destroy the ship as he teleports his children and himself away with the Space Stone.

 Thanos' four children split up, with two looking to collect the Time Stone from Doctor Strange and the other two going after Vision for the Mind Stone.
 In New York, Ebony Maw and Cull Obsidian attempt to steal the Time Stone from Strange, but are foiled by Tony Stark, Peter Parker, and Wong.
 Strange is teleported up to Maw's ship with Stark and Parker sneaking on board.
 In Edinburgh, Vision is injured by Proxima Midnight and Corvus Glaive in their attempts to get the Stone from his head.
 After the pair are defeated (with the help of Steve Rogers, Sam Wilson, and Natasha Romanoff), Vision is taken to Wakanda to have the Stone removed by Shuri, in the hope that Vision would be able to live without it.

 While his children are on Earth, Thanos acquires the Aether from the Collector on Knowhere and turns it back into the Reality Stone, allowing for him to repel the Guardians of the Galaxy's attacks by turning Drax to rocks, Mantis into ribbon strips, and causing Peter Quill's gun to shoot bubbles.
 Thanos then teleports Gamora and himself back to his ship, where he is keeping a captured Nebula.
 He uses the Power Stone to torture her in front of Gamora, forcing Gamora to agree to take him to Vormir to find the Soul Stone.
 On Vormir, they encounter the Stone keeper, the Red Skull.
 Thanos reluctantly sacrifices Gamora to fulfill the requirements to obtain the Soul Stone once the Red Skull explains to them that the Stone requires the sacrifice of a loved one to earn it.